-3The acronym FDMM stems from: A Formalism for Describing ADOxx Meta Models and Models is capable of describing the core constitutents of the ADOxx approach.
+Therefore we propose the FDMM3 formalism that is capable of describing the core constitutents of the ADOxx approach.
 FDMM aims to provide an easy to use formalism that does not require specialized mathematical knowledge and that is capable of expressing the implementation of ADOxx meta models and models.
 The paper is structured as follows: In section 2 we will briefly discuss the foundations of modeling languages, meta models and models, the characteristics of the ADOxx approach and describe a running example for a modeling language from the area of enterprise information systems.
 Section 3 will describe the formalism including the necessary constraints and correctness criteria.
 In section 4 the formalism will be applied to the sample modeling language.
-The result of this application is then discussed in section 5.
-Work related to the approach will be part of section 6.
-The paper is concluded by an outlook on the future work in section 7.
+In section 5 it will be shown how the formalism can be used as a basis for the implementation of the meta models in ADOxx using the ADOxx Library Language (ALL).
+The results of this implementation are then discussed in section 6.
+Work related to the approach will be part of section 7.
+The paper is concluded by an outlook on the future work in section 8.

-2 FOUNDATIONS
+2 Foundations